Page highlights

 • $2.4 million to the University of Newcastle for the project titled, A comprehensive digital solution to empower asthma and comorbidity self-management

-• $1.6 million to the Queensland University of Technology for the project titled, Oral bacterial lysate to prevent persistent wheeze in infants after severe bronchiolitis; a randomised placebo-controlled trial (BLIPA; Bacterial Lysate in Preventing Asthma).
+• $1.6 million to the Queensland University of Technology for the project titled, Oral bacterial lysate to prevent persistent wheeze in infants after severe bronchiolitis, a randomised placebo-controlled trial (BLIPA; Bacterial Lysate in Preventing Asthma).

 How many deaths were associated with asthma?

-Asthma was recorded as an underlying cause of death for 351 deaths or 1.4 deaths per 100,000 population in Australia in 2021, representing 0.2% of all deaths and 2.6% of all respiratory deaths.
+Asthma was recorded as an underlying cause of death for 467 deaths or 1.8 deaths per 100,000 population in Australia in 2022.
+This represented 0.2% of all deaths and 3.1% of all respiratory deaths in 2022.

-National asthma indicator 4: Deaths due to asthma
+National asthma indicator: Deaths due to asthma

 4a: The number of deaths (all ages) due to asthma per 100,000 population (age-standardised).